bradwestness/bradwestness.github.io/_posts/2018/2019-11-06-tuesdays-with-bernie-no-2-awards-season.md

 only put 1 or 2 runs on the board.
 You can't expect to win games with that little offense.

-He's had troubles with addiction, and seems to struggle everywhere else he's played, while thriving in Milwaukee.
+He's had troubles with addiction, [which I know something about](http://www.bradwestness.com/2018/03/12/the-gravity-well/).
+But he's in recovery, and seems to struggle everywhere else he's played while thriving in Milwaukee.
+So he's really easy to root for.
 He also seems like a great, even-keeled presence in the clubhouse.
 I, for one, am really glad he'll be back.

 ## Moustakas, Soria are Free Agents